-To understand subnetting at a classless level see the following classless subnetting examples.
+To understand classless subnetting see the following classless subnetting examples.
 The private network address 192.168.10.0/24, In figure 1; the first three octets are displayed in decimal, while the last octet is displayed in binary.
 This is because we will be borrowing bits from this octet to create more sub-network.

 Example 1 – Required 2 sub-network from the 192.168.10.0/24 network.

 - Total IP addresses with /24 prefix?

 - Total usable IP addresses with /24 prefix?